Bp970/Bp970/README.md

 ### Hi there, I'm Jesse

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Javascript, Tableau
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and play Table Tennis.

 <br />